phoenixframework/phoenix/guides/views.md

 ### HTML extensions

 Besides allowing interpolation of Elixir expressions via `<%= %>`, `.heex` templates come with HTML-aware extensions.
-For example, let's see what tries to happen if you try to interpolate a value with "<" or ">" in it, which would lead to HTML injection:
+For example, let's see what happens if you try to interpolate a value with "<" or ">" in it, which would lead to HTML injection:

 ```html
 <%= "<b>Bold?</b>" %>